fabiomantel/Talk2Close/project-documentation/feature-multi-file-processing.md

 ### 🚀 **Ready for Production**

-The multi-file processing feature is now ready for:
+The multi-file processing feature is now **100% complete** and ready for:
 - **User Testing**: Complete UI and API integration for user acceptance testing
 - **Staging Deployment**: All components integrated and tested
 - **Production Rollout**: Feature-complete implementation with monitoring and error handling
+- **Provider Integration**: Real provider credentials can be added for production use

 ### 📊 **Performance Metrics**